Leonardpepa/Leonardpepa/README.md

 Hi 👋 My name is Leonard Pepa / GR: Λεοναρντ Πεπα
 =================================================

-Software Engineer, University Student, Curious and eager for knowledge
+Software Engineer, Computer Science Graduate, Curious and eager for knowledge
 ------------------------------------------------------

 Computer Science graduate from the University of Macedonia with a deep passion for understanding how technology works.
 I thrive on learning new things and embracing emerging technologies,